 Most massage and bodywork techniques are traditionally performed with the client unclothed; however, it is entirely up to you what you want to wear.
 You should undress to your level of comfort.
 You will be properly draped during the entire session.

-No, the therapist will always leave the room while you undress, relax onto the table, and cover yourself with a clean sheet and if desired, a blanket as well.
-Your therapist will knock before re-entering the room to make sure you are covered and ready..
+No, the therapist will always leave the room while you undress, relax onto the table, and cover yourself with a clean sheet - and if desired, a blanket as well.
+Your therapist will knock before re-entering the room to make sure you are fully covered and ready to start your massage.